pglet/pglet/protocol.md

     "hostClientID": "", // set if re-connecting to the same host client "pageName": "",
     "isApp": true,
-    "authToken": "",
+    "update": true, // the page should be updated; otherwise it's cleaned "authToken": "",
     "permissions": ""
 }